PLAINSOUND/plainsoundtype/README.md

 ## License

-Plainsound Sans and Plainsound Serif are both released under the SIL Open Font License.
+All font files are provided under the SIL Open Font License.
 See LICENSE for more information.